ipsusu/ipsuShade/README.md

 <hr>

-## How do I use the Ipsusu Presets on a fresh ReShade install?
+## How do I use the Ipsusu Presets (IpsuShade) on a fresh ReShade install?

 <h3 align="center"> <a href='https://raw.githubusercontent.com/ipsusu/IpsuShade/master/IpsuShade_ReShadeFolderRelease.zip' target='_blank'> Click here to download IpsuShade files for a fresh ReShade install. </a> </h3>